 - B) expected cost reductions in components vs. module retail pricing, or

-- C) higher than expected heterogeneity of use cases and customer volumes that drive thousands of small deployments where (overpriced) modules are the preferred go-to-market route vs. individual components.
+- C) higher than expected heterogeneity of Applications and customer volumes that drive thousands of small deployments where (overpriced) modules are the preferred go-to-market route vs. individual components.

 I’d go with option C) if I had to pick …